Kubernetes Deployment

 mcpProxyServer.serviceMonitor.enabled | Enable Prometheus ServiceMonitor | false |

-The MCP proxy is deployed as an internal-only ClusterIP service.
+The MCP Proxy is deployed as an internal-only ClusterIP service.
 It should be accessed by the gateway-server, not exposed externally.
-When networkPolicy.enabled is true, only pods matching the gateway-server selector labels can reach the MCP proxy.
+When networkPolicy.enabled is true, only pods matching the gateway-server selector labels can reach the MCP Proxy.

 Ingress